 Processing Temperatures: Materials with lower molding temperatures can contribute to reduced cycle times by speeding up both heating and cooling phases of the injection molding process.

-Tooling and Equipment Compatibility:
+Tooling and Equipment Compatibility

 Tool Wear and Maintenance: The wear resistance of a material affects the longevity of molds and tooling.
 Materials that cause less wear contribute to longer tool life and fewer disruptions for maintenance.